jmashburn/retext/README.md

 1. Login into your Twilio account (or create a demo account).

-2. Copy the Account SID and Auth Token and place them in `config/twilio.inc`

-3. In *Manage Numbers* choose the number you want to use and configure the Messaging *Request URL* to point to `http://<url>/api/retext/twilio`
+2. In *Manage Numbers* choose the number you want to use and configure the Messaging *Request URL* to point to `http://<url>/api/retext/twilio`

  *Protip: Instead of installing on a public IP use [ngrok](http://ngrok.com) and test it locally.*